-Start your computer in safe mode.
-Click Start, then click Shut down.
-Select Restart and click OK.
-During your computer starting process press F8 key on your keyboard multiple times until Windows Advanced Options menu shows up, then select Safe mode with networking from the list and press ENTER.
+Start your computer in Safe Mode.
+Click Start, click Shut Down, click Restart, click OK.
+During your computer starting process press the F8 key on your keyboard multiple times until you see the Windows Advanced Option menu, then select Safe Mode with Networking from the list.

-After completing these steps your computer should be clean, reboot your computer in normal mode.
+After completing these steps, your computer should be clean.
+Reboot your computer in Normal Mode.

 Other tools known to remove Celas ransomware: